 Graduate Alice completed a graduate scheme with Schneider Electric that exposed her to different areas of and roles in engineering.

 Events for offer-holders

 Parents and carers event

-We will be hosting a dedicated session for parents / carers and supporters for courses within the School of Engineering in the Spring.
+We will be hosting a dedicated short evening session (5-6:30pm) for parents / carers and supporters for courses within the School of Engineering on 27 January 2022.

 This session will enable parents/carers and supporters to find out more information and ask questions about your chosen course and the University.

 Mechanical Engineering - on demand